October 22, 2023,, March 25th, 2023

 Day 11: Manang to Yak Kharka (4050m), 5 hrs walk

 After breakfast, today we start our trek with a slow climb to Tenki Manang.
-Further, an hour’s walk brings us to Gunsang and from here we have a wide panoramic view of Annapurna starting from Annapurna II to Tilicho peak.
-The trail goes slowly up through the juniper bushes with few huts on the way before we arrive at Yak Kharka.
-Overnight at Yak kharka.
+Further, an hour’s walk brings us to Gunsang, and from here we have a wide panoramic view of Annapurna starting from Annapurna II to Tilicho peak.
+The trail goes slowly up through the juniper bushes with a few huts on the way before we arrive at Yak Kharka.
+Overnight at Yak Kharka.

 Day 13: Thorang Phedi to Muktinath (3760m)

-Thorang Phedi to Muktinath (3760m) Via Thorang-la pass (5416 m), 8-9 hrs walk to start our trek after the breakfast and today is our toughest day of Annapurna Circuit Trek.
+Thorang Phedi to Muktinath (3760m) Via Thorang-la pass (5416 m), 8-9 hrs walk to start our trek after breakfast and today is our toughest day of Annapurna Circuit Trek.
 It is a very long and hard day.
 The trail goes steeply up to High Camp.
 We walk slowly having a rest on the way.
-3-4 hrs tough walk will finally bring us to the top of Thorang pass, which is the highest point of the trek.
-We take few minutes here, taking photographs; enjoy the scenery of Annapurna & Dhaulagiri.
+3-to 4 hrs of the tough walk will finally bring us to the top of Thorang pass, which is the highest point of the trek.
+We take a few minutes here, take photographs; enjoy the scenery of Annapurna & Dhaulagiri.
 From here we go all the way down to Muktinath.
 Explore around the Muktinath and Overnight at Muktinath.

 Day 14: Muktinath to Marpha (2670m), 6-7 hrs walk